 Planning for holiday baking can seem like an overwhelming task.
 Between cookie exchanges, holiday parties, gift giving and enjoying treats for your own family, it’s easier when you have a plan.
 Not only can a plan help you save time but it can also help your budget.
-Here are a few tips to get started:

 Set a budget and shop the deals.
 During the holidays, many stores put basic ingredients like butter or pumpkin or spices on sale or offer coupons.
 When you have a plan, you can purchase these items when they are on sale—sometimes a few weeks in advance—so that it’s easier on your budget.

 Purchase ingredients in bulk.
 When I make these Gourmet Pecans, I like to buy a big bag of nuts at my local wholesale club.
 Making multiples of a recipe also helps save time because I can block of an hour or two in the kitchen and get a lot more done.

 Schedule a baking day.
 Or two.
 Or three.
 I usually look at my calendar a pick an afternoon or two when our schedule is clear for a few hours so that my kids and I can bake together (my husband, well, he’s a happy taste tester rather than baker!)

 A lot of cookies and other treats freeze well, so schedule a day that’s convenient for you because you can always keep things in the freezer.
 Many cookie doughs also freeze well so consider breaking up the task and make the dough one day and do your actual baking on another day.

 Be sure to clean out your freezer a few weeks in advance to make space!
 Check out these tips to organize your freezer.

 Purchase holiday packaging supplies.
 I’ll admit it.
 There have been years when I’ve baked up my goodies and am ready to get my gift giving wrapped up and I’m out of supplies.